-Have you ever arrived in a new town or city in Kenya and felt a bit lost with not the slightest clue where you will catch your next meal or lay your head to rest?
-Stay with me as I share 3 great ways I have used myself to identify decent eating spots as well as accommodation around Kenya.
+Do you like to travel solo?
+Maybe on a business or job trip, you have found yourself in a new town or city and you felt a bit lost.
+You did not have the slightest idea where you will catch your next meal or lay your head to rest.
+Stay with me as I share three great ways I have used myself to identify decent eating spots as well as accommodations around Kenya.

 You probably did not know this but our guys in blue love to eat well and will always find and frequent decent spots offering quality, pocket-friendly food.

-Check Where Tour Vans and NGO Vehicles are Parked
+2. Follow the Trail of Tour Vans and NGO Vehicles

-Having worked in one of the 3 above, I can share a tip or 2 here.
+Having worked in the NGO world for a while, I can share a tip or two here.
 NGO and tour company staff attach a premium to safety and quality whenever they go.

 Follow these guys and you will not go wrong with decent eating spots and accommodation.
-If you are new in town without the basic of ideas where to stay, then look out for spots where these guys have parked and you will be alright – their vehicles are usually conspicuously branded so you would not miss them.
+If you are new in town without a basic idea of where to stay, then look out for spots where these guys have parked and you will be alright.
+Their vehicles are usually conspicuously branded so you would not miss them.

-Do you have other ways you use to identify decent eating spots or accommodation?
+Do you have other ways you use to identify decent eating spots or accommodations?
 Please share!